-We do not have employment agreements with any of our NEOs at this time, but, in connection with Messrs. d'Esparbes's and Silvestry's commencement of employment, we extended offer letters to each of them that provide for base salary, participation in benefit plans and eligibility to earn an annual bonus.
-In addition, the offer letters provided for the grant of restricted stock units and stock options to each NEO, which are reflected in the Outstanding Equity Awards at 2020 Fiscal-Year End Table above.
+We do not have employment agreements with any of our NEOs at this time, but, in connection with Messrs.
+Mohanty's, d'Esparbes', Neumann's, Hashemi's and Shihabi's and Dr. Cooper's commencement of employment, we extended offer letters to each of them that provide for base salary, participation in benefit plans and eligibility to earn an annual bonus.
+In addition, the offer letters provided for the grant of stock options and, in some cases, restricted stock units, to each NEO, which are reflected in the Outstanding Equity Awards at 2021 Fiscal-Year End Table above.
 The offer letters also included a brief protection of confidential information commitment and related representations.